8 Big Remodeling Ideas for Small Spaces

 Bookshelves, cabinets, side tables, and other furniture pieces are great for adding extra storage, but sometimes the storage they provide isn’t worth the space they take up.
 The solution to this problem is floating furniture.
 Floating furniture can come in many different forms — from a minimalistic bathroom sink to suspended bookcases, bedside tables, and vanities.
 This storage solution is not only visually pleasing, but it also frees up floor space that would normally go to waste.
 You can fill the floor space with baskets to add more storage or leave it empty to help your home feel larger and less cluttered.

+Opening up those spaces not only adds additional living space, but it can also add intrigue.
+In your mudroom or entryway consider adding wall hooks, shoe drawers, and locker style cabinets to conceal clutter.
 Another commonly unused space is the underneath of a staircase.
 You can utilize this area by adding a minibar under the stairs in a remodel, creating an extra storage closet, or adding seating for a cozy reading nook.
+Continue to examine each nook and add extra storage or utility after you've targeted it for an upgrade.

 8. Let There Be Light